-I have wanted to experiment and make drinks using coconut water since I first sipped this delectable nectar straight out a coconut a few years ago.
+I have wanted to experiment and make drinks using coconut water since I first sipped this delectable nectar straight out of a coconut a few years ago.
 It was love at first sip and I’ve been looking for it ever since.
 This is how a cocktail with strawberries and coconut water came about.

 Only recently have fresh coconuts shown up on our shelves, so when Tandy came to cook her bouillabaisse at my house recently, I decided to make this drink.
 I had strawberries which are now in season and thought this would be a perfect partner and not overpower the subtle flavour of the coconut water.